ankita8528/Modern-Generative-AI---2025/basics.md

 LLM stands for Large Language Model (Generative Language Model) that generates text.
 Examples of LLMs - ChatGPT, Google Gemini, Meta Llama, DeepSeek, Claude etc.
 Similar to a Machine Learning model, we need to train an LLM also and for that we need to provide huge amount of sequential (text based) data.
 After the LLM gets trained on the data we can ask the LLM to generate any kind of text, and the "ask" thing is nothing but "Prompt".

+In the world of LLMs, a **Prompt** is the input or instruction you provide to guide the model’s response.
+> Think of it as "asking the model a question" — and how well you ask determines how good the answer will be.
+Prompting is the first and most fundamental building block in working with Generative AI — and leads us into the topic of **Prompt Engineering**, which we’ll cover next.

 So, now that we have read the basic required things, we can proceed with the first building block of Generative AI - Prompt Engineering.